 Pulled pork is a great place to start when learning about smoking and barbecue for a few different reasons.
 Pork shoulders and related cuts are relatively inexpensive and the meat itself can be very forgiving.
 Undercook it (within the limits of safety) and it might be tough, but it will still taste good.
 Overcook it and you can still serve it with a smile.
 Pork allows you to practice your barbecue skills and still be able to eat your mistakes.
 (Brisket and ribs are not as forgiving.)
 But you need to make sure you start with the right cut of meat.

 The most common cut for making pulled pork is the shoulder.
 The pork shoulder is the entire front leg and shoulder of a hog.
 In your grocery store, you will usually find this divided into two cuts, the Boston butt (also known as the Boston roast), and the picnic roast.
 Contrary to what the name implies, the butt comes from the upper part of the front shoulder and not the rear of the pig.

-If you can't find a whole pork shoulder at your local store you can get either or both of these cuts and you will still have just what you need.
+If you can't find a whole pork shoulder at your local store, you can get either or both of these cuts and you will still have just what you need.
 Both the Boston butt and picnic roast will weigh between 6 to 8 pounds individually, but the Boston butt will have less bone than the picnic.
-The picnic cut can come with or without the bone—you want one with the bone.
+The picnic cut can come with or without the bone—and you want one with the bone for the best flavor.
 The butt is the preferred cut for competition cooks and what most people are cooking in their backyards these days.
 It has a consistent, rectangular shape and is easy to handle.
 Although the picnic is more like an unprepared ham, it works just as well for pulled pork.